 Study design and protocol

 We performed a cohort study using data from the CPRD.
 Our initial sample included all participants registered at a participating practice between 1 January 1995 and 29 February 2016 who had a flag for “research quality” data.
-Records pre-dating the 1995 cut-off were excluded from the analysis as data quality and reliability is thought to be higher after this date.(14) All events of interest were identified using predetermined code lists, which are available for inspection (see Data/code availability).
+Records predating the 1995 cut-off were excluded from the analysis as data quality and reliability are thought to be higher after this date.(14) All events of interest were identified using predetermined code lists, which are available for inspection (see Data/code availability).

 An a priori protocol for this study was published,(15) and amendments to this are recorded in Supplementary Materials 1.
 This study was reported in line with the RECORD guidelines (Supplementary Table 1).(16)